 Late Night Activities – Fellowship activities that may include a dance, praise and worship, high and low energy games, prayer room, etc.

 Meals are not provided.
 Unless otherwise specified on a specific Quake web page, meal breaks are generally 1-2 hours.
 The schedule shown here and included in the Leader Packet is a sample schedule.
-Final schedules may vary, depending on the Quake, and will available online the week of the Quake.
+Final schedules may vary, depending on the Quake, and will available online the Wednesday before each Quake.

 The Quake program, speakers, musicians, and event directors (Jennifer Miller and Amanda Clark) remain largely the same.
 Quake has a new logo, website, and simplified registration process.
 Captive Free, the young adult volunteer program that provided many of our Quake volunteers, did not continue when Youth Encounter closed.
 For this reason, we will need additional volunteers to make Quake happen.
-If you or someone you know would like to volunteer, please contact the Quake Director listed on your specific Quake webpage.
+If you or someone you know would like to volunteer, please contact the Quake Director listed on your specific Quake web page.
 Former Quakes, Quake Zones, and Zones are now all branded as “Quake.”
-Quake is open to grades 6-12 (with the exception of Baltimore and Wichita which are only open to youth in grades 6-9 and junior guides).
+Quake is open to grades 6-12.
 Details on changes in registration may be found in other FAQs.